h2oai/h2ogpt/README.md

-## h2oGPT - The world's best open source GPT
+## h2oGPT

 Our goal is to make the world's best open source GPT!
-100% private chat and document search, no data leaks, Apache 2.0
+100% private chat and document search, no data leaks, Apache 2.0.

 ### Try h2oGPT now